jaclu/tmux-menus/README.md

 This boolean parameter defaults to `No`

-This feature is disabled when whiptail / dialog is used.
+This feature is not available when whiptail / dialog is used or caching is disabled.

 If set to true each menu will include an extra item `Display Commands` with the shortcut `!`

 Pressing this will display what commands are used for each action.

-If a command matches a defined root or prefix key bind, this will be displayed instead of the command.
+Pressing this again will display all matching prefix and root binds.
 If multiple key binds matches, all of them will be listed.

-this prefix sequence will be displayed instead of the command.

 Be aware that the menu will be taller when using this, so make sure the screen is large enough to handle it!